 Many times, dogs have joint health issues which are underlying and go undiagnosed by both pet owners and veterinarians, due to a lack of people’s understanding of what I call the 12 subtle signs of arthritis.
 Check out the video discussing these 12 signs and types of arthritis.

 To Sum Up:

-Give your dog the best opportunity of avoiding an injury to their ACL by making sure they are at an ideal body weight, you exercise them on a regular basis and don’t allow them to overdo it without proper conditioning.
+Give your dog the best opportunity of avoiding an injury to their ACL by making sure they are at ideal body weight, you exercise them regularly, and don’t allow them to overdo it without proper conditioning.
 In addition, proper supplementation and nutrition for their joints is key and I recommend getting a prophetic X-ray taken of their hips and lumbar spine to ensure good body structure and, lastly, be informed about the early warning signs of arthritis